Georgia–European Union relations: Accession of Georgia to the European Union

+Georgia officially applies for EU membership

-On 17 January 2021, Irakli Kobakhidze was elected the Chairman of the ruling Georgian Dream party.
+On 17 January 2021, Irakli Kobakhidze was elected the chairman of the ruling Georgian Dream party.
 He announced plans for Georgia to officially apply for EU membership in 2024.
 Amid the 2022 Russo-Ukrainian War, this was expedited to 3 March 2022.
 On 7 March, the EU said it will formally assess Georgia's application.
 On 11 April, Georgia has received EU Membership Questionnaire to fill out and send it back for the review in May.
 According to Garibashvili, the response to the first part was submitted by May 2, remarking on his Twitter account, "I am sure of Georgia's success on in pursuit of the ultimate goal of the Georgian people", while the second and final part was submitted on 10 May 2022.

 On 17 June 2022, the European Commission recommended that Georgia be given the perspective to become a member of the European Union, but deferred recommending it be given candidate status until after certain conditions were met.
 On 23 June 2022, the European Parliament adopted a resolution calling for the immediate granting of candidate status for membership of the European Union to Ukraine and Moldova, as well as to support the European perspective for Georgia.
 On 23 June 2022, the European Council expressed readiness to grant Georgia the status of a candidate for accession to the European Union after a set of recommended reforms.

 The EU asked Georgia to complete economic reforms including more investment in education, renewable energy generation, and transportation.
 Requested political reforms included reduced political polarization, election reforms, judicial reform, stronger anti-corruption institutions, implementing "de-oligarchisation", reducing organized crime, protect journalists from government interference and criminal threats, protect vulnerable groups against criminal human rights violations, improve gender equality, reduce violence against women, increase decision-making influence of civil society, and make the Public Defender more independent.

+In March 2023, the Georgian government withdrew draft legislation putting controls on "foreign agents", after condemnation from EU officials.